October 31st: Target Enrollment Date for Club Leaders & Project Superintendents

-Annual enrollment for members and volunteers will open via 4HOnline (http://v2.4honline.com/) on October 1st.
+Annual enrollment for members and volunteers opened via 4HOnline (http://v2.4honline.com/) on October 1st.
 Throughout enrollment season we will update the following page on the blog with enrollment information: https://bit.ly/2022PorterCo4H.
 Please bookmark that page and share it broadly!

-Target Enrollment Date for Adult Volunteers: We are asking that 4-H volunteers strive to complete their annual enrollment process by October 31st, 2021.
+Target Enrollment Date for Adult Volunteers: We are asking that 4-H club leaders and project superintendents strive to complete their annual enrollment process by October 31st, 2021 and all other adult volunteers by November 15th, 2021.
 It is imperative that volunteers complete their annual screening process before they begin interacting with our youth members for the year.
 (Download a step-by-step guide to the 4HOnline enrollment process at https://bit.ly/4HEnrollmentResources.)

 This year the 4HOnline enrollment process includes the following required training components totaling 52 minutes that can be completed all at one time or at different times.
 Indiana 4-H is an educational program, and it’s important that we adults also continue to educate ourselves and broaden our skills so that we are better prepared to work with youth.